‘Young And The Restless’ Spoilers: Nikki Furious With Victor, Lily Walks In On Cane And Juliet

 Young and the Restless spoilers say that Nikki will clearly be upset that Victor is trying to buy back her affection after donating the money to a university for a wing devoted to MS research in her name, according to International Business Times.

-Nick will give his mom a pep talk and she will assure him she won’t go back on their plan.
+Nick will give his mom a pep talk, and she will assure him she won’t go back on their plan.
 In fact, she will seek out Jack (Peter Bergman) to make it happen.

 Young and the Restless fans know that Jack is already on a mission of his own to take down Victor.